 Renting out your vacation home

 In this situation, the best thing to do is to talk to your insurance company.
 You may need to purchase a short-term or long-term rental insurance policy, depending on how long the property is rented for.
-Some insurance companies offer standalone rental property insurance policies, while others sell an endorsement that you can add to your second home insurance policy.
+If you rent the home for only a short period of time each year, you might be able to add an endorsement to your policy to cover it as a vacation rental.
+However, if you rent a location for a longer period of time or year-round, you’ll likely need a standalone rental property insurance policy.

 One thing to keep in mind is that, even with a short- or long-term rental insurance policy, the insurance will only cover the physical structure of the home, equipment that is used to operate the home (like a washing machine) and your liabilities as the owner.
 It will not cover guests’ personal belongings.
 Renters will need to rely on their own renters or homeowners insurance policy to cover their personal items while they are staying at your vacation home.